How to Improve Your Happiness, According to Science

 You may have already tried all those mindfulness apps.
 But exercises like meditation that teach your brain to focus on the present instead of the past or future can increase feelings of self-acceptance

-, according to a 2011 study (PDF) from the International Journal of Wellbeing.
+, according to a 2011 study from the International Journal of Wellbeing.

 "The idea is to be present -- don't judge your emotions, but recognize them," says Elizabeth Dunn, a psychology professor at the University of British Columbia.
 If you need a hand, Dunn helped launch a free set of wellness exercises called Peace, by the fintech company Happy Money.
 These exercises use research on positive psychology and cognitive behavioral therapy to increase happiness and reduce feelings of stress.